Who is Kurt Gerstein? What is the Gerstein Report?

 - Gerstein started another handwritten report in French dated May 6, 1945.
 However, for an unknown reason he stopped halfway through and never finished it.
-The part he did write was substantially the same as the reports that had come before as far as it went.
+The part he completed was substantially similar to the reports that preceded it.

-The first three copies of the report are a series of drafts, first in French and then in German, each consecutive one containing a little more information and editing changes until Gerstein apparently felt he had achieved his final complete report on May 4.
-In every draft Gerstein’s account of mass murder in Belzec remained fundamentally the same, with no significant changes relating to substantive issues about the mass murder of Jews in that camp.
+The first three copies of the report are a series of drafts, first in French and then in German.
+Each consecutive draft contains a little more information than the one prior and features some editing.
+This process continued until Gerstein apparently felt he had achieved his final complete report on May 4.
+With every draft Gerstein’s account of mass murder in Belzec remained fundamentally the same.
+There were no significant changes relating to substantive issues about the mass murder of Jews in that camp.

-The report typed in French on April 26, 1945 was entered into evidence as document PS-1553 at the International Military Trial at Nuremberg in 1946 together with several invoices for Zyklon-B that Gerstein had attached.
+The report typed in French on April 26, 1945 was entered into evidence (document PS-1553) at the International Military Trial at Nuremberg in 1946, together with several invoices for Zyklon-B that Gerstein had attached.

-Gerstein also gave some copies of his report to various Allied interrogators, who then prepared their own reports which made their way through a series of hands into various archives around the world in several languages.
-However, the “contradictions” and “discrepancies” pounced on by Holocaust deniers in these texts are irrelevant because Gerstein cannot be held responsible for texts that were translated, composed or handled by others even when they are clearly based on his original reports.
+Gerstein also gave some copies of his report to various Allied interrogators, who then prepared their own reports.
+These reports made their way through a series of hands and eventually ended up in various archives around the world, also in several languages.
+In these later cases, any “contradictions” and “discrepancies” cited by Holocaust deniers are virtually irrelevant to disputes regarding the authenticity of Gerstein’s original report.
+Gerstein cannot be held responsible for subsequent reports that were translated, composed, or handled by others, even when they are clearly based on his original reports.